 The 18th century in Europe and its overseas dominions seen as a watershed between a rational and an empirical attitude to nature and reality.
 The rococo, sentimental and picturesque/sublime traditions and their assimilation into neoclassicism.
 Attention given to the landscape garden and the decorative arts as well as architecture, painting and sculpture.

 The history of cinema as representation and interpretation of "reality," focusing on nonfiction film and video from a variety of periods and geographic locales.
 Emphasis on the ways in which nonfiction films can subvert viewers' conventional expectations and their personal security.
 Forms to be discussed include the city symphony, ethnographic documentary, propaganda, nature film, direct cinema, cinéma vérité, the compilation film and personal documentary.
-(Same as Comparative Literature 290 and Cinema and Media Studies 290.)
-MacDonald.
+(Same as Literature and Creative Writing 290 and Cinema and Media Studies 290.)

 Modern Architecture: 1750 to the Present.